GilbertRC/LFSOD-CDINet/README.md

 ## Citation
 ```
-@ARTICLE{Chen_2023_CDINet,
+@ARTICLE{LFSOD-CDINet,
   author = {Yilei Chen and Gongyang Li and Ping An and Zhi Liu and Xinpeng Huang and Qiang Wu},
   title = {Light Field Salient Object Detection with Sparse Views via Complementary and Discriminative Interaction Network},
          journal = {IEEE Transactions on Circuits and Systems for Video Technology},
          year = {2023},
          doi = {10.1109/TCSVT.2023.3290600},